awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 **Important**
 After you save your changes, you cannot undo them\.
 You must edit the pipeline again\.
 If a revision is running through your pipeline when you save your changes, the run is not completed\.
 If you want a specific commit or change to run through the edited pipeline, you must manually run it through the pipeline\.
 Otherwise, the next commit or change runs automatically through the pipeline\.

 1. To test your action, choose **Release change** to process that commit through the pipeline and commit a change to the source specified in the source stage of the pipeline\.
-Or follow the steps in [Start a pipeline manually in AWS CodePipeline](pipelines-rerun-manually.md) to use the AWS CLI to manually release a change\.
+Or follow the steps in [Start a pipeline manually](pipelines-rerun-manually.md) to use the AWS CLI to manually release a change\.

 ## Edit a pipeline \(AWS CLI\)<a name="pipelines-edit-cli"></a>